 Selecting the right mix of models to form your initial Warband is a core skill in Age of Sigmar Skirmish.
 You will only be fielding a few models compared to other full Age of Sigmar games.
 Some rules on what you can take are written in the rules.
 First off you heed a minimum of 3 models and at least one of those must be a Character.
 Another limitation is that all the models must come from the same grade alliance.
 Beyond these basic necessities each model has a points cost listed in the Skirmish rulebook.

 Once you are familiar with the rules on making a Warband you need to think about the structure of the group.
 For example you could take 3 heroes, however you will probably find yourself out numbered in most games.
 Another option is to have one hero and a number of basic troops.
 Over all I would recommend taking one or two heroes and troops that have a good range of skills.
-Once that can shoot and join in combat and especially useful!
+Ones that can both shoot and join in combat and especially useful!

 How to extend the Skirmish Rules